yoninazarathy/one-on-epsilon-assets/blog/going-off-on-a-tangent.md

 $$ y - y_1 = m(x - x_1)$$

 The same concept of tangent line can also be explored through calculus.
 In fact, a large part of calculus is the study of change, and, more specifically, instantaneous change.
-Calculus has a wide range of applications ranging from mathematical models representing stock markets to taking rockets to space.
+Calculus has a wide range of [applications](https://www.youtube.com/watch?v=4fqVT-DfpGg) ranging from mathematical models representing stock markets to taking rockets to space.
 Evaluating derivatives in calculus means finding the rate of change, and in the case of a circle, it allows us to find the slope.
-You may think, "Great, but why do I need another way of finding the slope?"
+You may think, "*Great, but why do I need another way of finding the slope*?"
 Here is the beauty: the first derivative gives us the equation to find any slope along any smooth curve, not just circles.

-Now, consider the circle centered at (0, 0) with a radius of 1.
+Now, consider the circle centered at $(0, 0)$ with a radius of $1$.

 IMAGE

-It can be represented via the set of (x, y) points that satisfy the equation,
+It can be represented via the set of $(x, y)$ points that satisfy the equation,

 $$x^2 + y^2 =1 $$